 The uploaded files also must have different names for faster sorting which, in many ways, could be a burden for clients as changes to file names may be required.

-What’s the best way to collect files from clients?
+Content Snare: A better way to collect files from clients

-Content Snare was designed with both you and your client in mind.
+This is why teams using Content Snare spend 71% less time gathering information and see a 77% reduction in data collection costs.
 It’s the smarter way to collect content and documents.